IVRL/AI4VA/README.md

 # AI for Visual Arts Challenges (AI4VA)

 Welcome to the AI for Visual Arts Challenges repository!
-This repository contains the resources you need to participate in the challenge, including example data, baseline models, and instructions.
+This repository contains the resources you need to participate in the challenge, including example notebooks, baseline models, and instructions.

 ## Repository Structure

 We have three challenge tracks: **segmentation**, **depth** and **saliency estimation**.
 Each track has the following structure:

-- `data/`: Contains raw data.
+- `data/`: Contains training and validation images and ground truth data.
-- `notebooks/`: Contains Jupyter notebooks for data exploration and baseline models.
+- `notebooks/`: Contains Jupyter notebooks for data exploration.
-- `scripts/`: Contains Python scripts for data preprocessing, training, and evaluation.
+- `scripts/`: Contains Python scripts for evaluation and metrics.
-- `models/`: Contains saved models.
+- `models/`: A folder to place your models.
-- `results/`: Contains evaluation metrics and model predictions.
+- `results/`: Contains your models' predictions.
 - `requirements.txt`: Lists Python dependencies.
-- `README.md`: This file, provides an overview and instructions.
+- `README.md`: This file, provides a task-specific overview and instructions.

 ## Getting Started

 1. **Clone the repository:**
     ```bash
     git clone https://github.com/IVRL/AI4VA.git
-    cd ai4va-challenges
+    cd AI4VA
     ```

 2. **Install the dependencies:**